Art / Luxury / Fashion

 • 1

 Art: Serving as the anchor for this course, students will receive a broad overview of the major modern and postmodern movements that have most influenced the relationships between art, luxury, and fashion.
-Students will examine the careers of some of the artists who have most famously collaborated with fashion designers and luxury brands, including Salvador Dalí, who collaborated with designer Elsa Schiaparelli, Derek Adams who recently collaborated with Pyer Moss, and Damien Hirst, who worked with fashion designer Alexander McQueen.
+Students will examine the careers of some of the artists who have most famously collaborated with fashion designers and luxury brands, including Salvador Dalí, who collaborated with designer Elsa Schiaparelli, Derrick Adams, who recently collaborated with Pyer Moss, and Damien Hirst, who worked with fashion designer Alexander McQueen.

 • 2